French Bulldog dog breed profile

-“Frenchies share a lot of physical characteristics with English Bulldogs,” Dr. Emily Singler, VMD, a veterinary consultant for Fetch by The Dodo, says.
+“Frenchies share a lot of physical characteristics with English Bulldogs,” Dr. Emily Singler, VMD, a veterinary consultant for Fetch, says.

 When fully grown, this breed can weigh up to 28 pounds.
 They’re small but look mighty with their muscular body and wrinkled face.

 French bulldogs are usually calm, even-tempered and don’t have aggressive tendencies, Dr. Singler says.
 They’re naturally good around strangers because of their friendly, playful and adaptable nature but would also benefit from training sessions, too.